[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Costco (NASDAQ:COST) offers much to consumers during hard economic times.
 With the need to save money, people will dine in more.
 They will often buy in bulk and will still prefer high-quality goods.
 All of these factors work in Costco’s favor.

 Moreover, while other retailers have struggled, Costco’s growth continues.
-Same-store sales increased by almost 6% during the first half quarter of 2019.
+Same-store sales increased by 5.5% during the fiscal third quarter of 2019.
 However, this number matters little to the bottom line.
 Due to its pricing, nearly all of Costco’s profit comes from its memberships.
 Membership renewal rates have held at around 90% despite 2018’s membership price increase.

 Further, with new locations opening and expansion into China underway, membership increases will continue.